learn-co-curriculum/java-inheritance-collections/README.md

-# Collections and Dynamic Binding
+# Collections and Inheritance

 ## Learning Goals

 - Show how to iterate through a collection with inherited subclasses.
+- Discuss dynamic binding when iterating.

 ## Introduction